-Our stockholders have the opportunity at our 2016 Annual Meeting to vote to approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with SEC rules.
-At our 2012 Annual Meeting, we asked our stockholders to indicate if we should hold a "say-on-pay" vote every one, two or three years.
-Consistent with the recommendation of our Board of Directors, our stockholders indicated by advisory vote their preference to hold a "say-on-pay" vote annually.
-After consideration of the 2012 voting results, and based upon its prior recommendation, our Board of Directors elected to hold a stockholder "say-on-pay" vote annually.
+Our stockholders have the opportunity at the Annual Meeting to vote to approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with SEC rules.
+At our 2011 Annual Meeting, we asked our stockholders to indicate if we should hold a "say-on-pay" vote every one, two or three years.
+Consistent with the recommendation of the Board of Directors, our stockholders indicated by advisory vote their preference to hold a "say-on-pay" vote annually.
+After consideration of the 2011 voting results, and based upon its prior recommendation, the Board elected to hold a stockholder "say-on-pay" vote annually.